coderbennett/coderbennett/README.md

 Welcome to my github profile!

 ## About
-My name is Joey and I am a Full-Stack developer in the California Bay Area (USA).
+My name is Joey and I am a software engineer in the California Bay Area (USA).

 ## Technologies I use: